-General Fund Reductions Replaced with TANF
+GENERAL FUND REDUCTIONS REPLACED WITH TANF

 Amount

 Healthy Families \$2,500,000

-CSA Trust Fund Grants 1,064,245

-CHIP of Virginia 1,000,000

-Teen Pregnancy Prevention 700,000

 Domestic Violence Programs 250,000

-Va.
-Fatherhood Campaign 200,000

 Hampton Healthy Start 150,000

 United Community Ministries 50,000

 Volunteerism Respite Program 50,000

-Total \$5,964,245
+Total \$3,000,000

+Does not include \$1.9 million GF replaced by TANF for local programs funded through the Health Department.

-- Auxiliary Grant Rate Increase.
-Authorizes auxiliary grants for adult care residences to increase, effective January 1, 2002.
-The rise in federal Social Security and Supplemental Security Income payments to individuals allows the auxiliary grant to increase without any additional GF appropriation.
+- Defer Rate Increase for Auxiliary Grants.
+Saves \$1.8 million GF by deferring a rate increase for auxiliary grants until January 1, 2002, when the rise in federal Social Security and Supplemental Security Income payments to individuals allows the auxiliary grant to increase without any additional GF appropriation.
 The auxiliary grant is projected to increase from \$815 to \$833 per month.
-The personal needs allowance for recipients is also projected to increase from \$57 to \$62 per month.
+The personal needs allowance for recipients is projected to increase from \$57 to \$62 per month. - Other Savings Actions.
+Assumes \$1.8 million GF savings in the Department of Social Services through additional administrative actions.